strongloop/strongloop.com2/_posts/2017-08-24-lets-build-a-band-app-pt6.md

 ## Production

-Cloud Foundry apps are able to have credentials and other environment variables passed to the application by way of VCAP_SERVICES.
+Cloud Foundry apps can pass credentials and other environment variables to the application by way of VCAP_SERVICES.
 Bluemix provides this functionality which we will integrate it into our application.

 The first thing we are going to do is connect our Cloudant data-source to our application in Bluemix.
 We will then be able to take the "production" settings and use them in our local development environment.